conradludgate/arc-discharge/README.md

 It does depend on some libraries with lots of unsafe and unstable features.
 But the concepts of those libraries are abstracted away from the concept of the runtime.

+## Disclaimer

+This requires nightly APIs, is not well tested, and not recommended for production use.
+It is not meant to replace tokio.
+The main purpose is to have similar performance characteristics to tokio with a much simpler code base for learning purposes.
+It is not ensured to be satisfactory for soft real time systems.

 ## Benchmarks

 ### HTTP